 That turns HANA into a “disruptive technology that can accelerate growth for SAP, differentiate the SAP ERP, BI and BW, and make the company’s products stickier,” says Bernstein Research’s Mark Moerdler.
 He predicts HANA could be a $4.4 billion business by 2015 (it reaped 160 million euros ($212 million) in its first six months, well above its 100 million euro target).

-That may sound daunting.
+That may sound like a mighty target.
 At the same time, there are 110,000 companies that today run an Oracle database with an SAP application.
 HANA, or ASE, or IQ together provide multiple, potentially cheaper alternatives for each of those enterprises.
-In this way, we avoiding the mistake our predecessors made.
+In this way, we are avoiding the mistake our predecessors made.

 And SAP is going one further.
 We and our partners are building hundreds of mobile apps that deliver the right information to the right users at the right time in the right fashion (graphical dashboards that let users drill down with a swipe of a finger).
 Charite Berlin hospital is already equipping its doctors with a patient dashboard that pulls up real-time data using HANA.